 alfie as a singular experience

-avoidance is something i am very accustomed to. i see it in my past experiences, the people around me, strangers online, and alfie. however, alfie is a very special boy in the story my life. real boy alfie represents a lot of firsts in my life, while mean boy alfie marks the lasts. alfie represents the first person i ever fell in love with, the first person who made me feel seen and understood, the first person my nervous system recognised, the first person that managed to ease my anxiety, the first person who could to mirror me, the first person that validated my way of existence, the first person who i saw as a counterpart. alfie is the first person that felt uniquely special for me, and that's why i made sure i understood him properly, documented him thoroughly, processed him meticulously, loved him unconditionally, interacted with him authentically, and protected him aggressively (even from his mean boy self). however, alfie is not without his flaws, just as i have my own flaws. alfie's biggest flaw in this connection was the cowardice of the mean boy, his avoidance, a flaw i used to have as well. alfie represents the last time i tolerate avoidance and cowardice, the last time i carry the weight of a mutual connection on my own, the last time i enable unhealthy self-betraying behaviour, the last time i give unboundaried grace, and the last time i allow behaviour that goes against my values of emotional maturity and communication in my connections. alfie is the last person who gets to be so uniquely influential in the way i foundationally understand love, even though that understanding i built is significantly healthier than his avoidance. alfie is a boy that is integral to the foundation of the way i love people, and what i accept from those who love me. alfie cannot be replaced or removed from my history. alfie is single handedly the most important person i met during my uni years in melbourne (and potentially my life, but i can't be 100% sure). and alfie is all of this for me whether he likes it or not.
+avoidance is something i am very accustomed to. i see it in my past experiences, the people around me, strangers online, and alfie. however, alfie is a very special boy in the story of my life, and that is why i spend so much time understanding and analysing him. real boy alfie represents a lot of firsts in my life, while mean boy alfie marks the lasts. alfie represents the first person i ever fell in love with, the first person who made me feel seen and understood, the first person my nervous system recognised, the first person that managed to ease my anxiety, the first person who could mirror me, the first person that validated my way of existence, the first person who i saw as a counterpart. alfie is the first person that felt uniquely special for me, and that's why i made sure i understood him properly, documented him thoroughly, processed him meticulously, loved him unconditionally, interacted with him authentically, and protected him aggressively (even from his mean boy self). however, alfie is not without his flaws, just as i have my own flaws. alfie's biggest flaw in this connection was the cowardice of the mean boy, his avoidance, a flaw i used to have as well. alfie represents the last time i tolerate avoidance and cowardice, the last time i carry the weight of a mutual connection on my own, the last time i enable unhealthy self-betraying behaviour, the last time i give unboundaried grace, and the last time i allow behaviour that goes against my values of emotional maturity and communication in my connections. alfie is the last person who gets to be so uniquely influential in the way i foundationally understand love, even though that understanding i built is significantly healthier than his avoidance. alfie is a boy that is integral to the foundation of the way i love people, and what i accept from those who love me. alfie cannot be replaced or removed from my history. alfie is single handedly the most important person i met during my uni years in melbourne (and potentially my life, but i can't be 100% sure). and alfie is all of this for me whether he likes it or not.

 the illusion of choicelessness

-i was thinking about call me by your name, the movie that meeting alfie reminded me of, and especially how the ending of that movie goes. in the earlier stages of the movie, elio and oliver both separately hook up with girls as a way to mask their desire for each other. they obviously end up having a queer summer romance before oliver returns back home to america. the movie ends with oliver telling elio that he's marrying a girl and this breaks elio's heart, leading to the ending scene where elio's crying by the fire realising that his first true love is gone. i can't speak for the characters to say if they both were only attracted to boys, but the movie does portrays the connection between them as the most significant for both of them. however, how the story panned out was not inevitable, nor was there no realistic other option. there was always a different choice. for example, it was a choice that they chose to hook up with girls while feeling attraction for boys. it's not necessarily a bad thing for discovering one's own sexuality if they truly thought they might like girls, but it was unhealthy when that is used to perform heteronormativity or suppressing and hiding true desires. the choice that oliver made to marry a girl back home, however, was something i just could not get behind. oliver knew that there was a boy in italy that he loved, yet he chose to marry someone who isn't portrayed to have carried the same significance. this is often understood as the inevitability of reality but really it's a choice of betrayal, both to oliver himself and to elio. oliver harmed the connection through his choices, even if he thinks that he might have had to have a wife to conform to heteronormative environments. it always irked me that call me by your name ends that way, and i now realise that it's due to the fact that oliver chose performance over his true self. oliver had the knowledge to make a healthy, identity-aligned choice, and did the opposite. so why am i writing about a movie when i'm analysing alfie? it's because alfie currently acts as if he has no control over his life. just as the movie portrays how a heteronormative world makes it seem like there is no choice but to be straight or perform straightness, alfie portrays how growing up in an abusive and likely homophobic household makes it seem like there is no choice but to comply and perform straightness. but in reality, alfie actually has a choice. sure he can (and probably would) argue that he was scared, fearful, and traumatised due to factors beyond his own control (and yes he would be right), but that does not change the fact that alfie chose to be mean. mean boy alfie would likely argue saying that he had no choice but to avoid the connection between the both of us to protect himself, but he himself already demonstrated that he even had the ability to protect me, thereby demonstrating that there were actually other options. alfie didn't have a choice when it came to how he was treated by the people who were supposed to love and protect him, but he had autonomy over the way he treated himself and the way he treated me. alfie picked the option to abandon the most beautiful part of himself, the boy that loves him fully, and please the people who don't actually care or understand alfie. this is why i can say that alfie deserves no empathy for his choice. because alfie can say that he needs to maintain safety with his dad (which i agree), but he didn't need to hurt himself or me in the process. i made it as easy as i possibly could for him to switch to a healthier path, and he chose cowardice instead. that's why i can be so transparent, why i can thrive while alfie suffers in the stupidity of his own choice, and why i ditched the breathing coward for the real boy alfie in my heart. i don't wonder if i should have said anything extra or did something differently, because i know i said everything i needed to say and did everything i felt like i needed to do. you won't catch me on websites where people say things that they never got to send. those websites are for people who didn't communicate when they had the chance to, and that fundamentally goes against my requirement of clear communication. alfie is a boy who is more in control than he thinks he is, and he made a fully preventable mistake here in this connection with himself and i. i want alfie to have a beautiful life, but how alfie proceeds on from here is up to alfie because only alfie controls his own destiny, not me, and certainly not his dad/abuser.
+i was thinking about call me by your name, the movie that meeting alfie reminded me of, and especially how the ending of that movie goes. in the earlier stages of the movie, elio and oliver both separately hook up with girls as a way to mask their desire for each other. they obviously end up having a queer summer romance before oliver returns back home to america. the movie ends with oliver telling elio that he's marrying a girl and this breaks elio's heart, leading to the ending scene where elio's crying by the fire realising that his first true love is gone. i can't speak for the characters to say if they both were only attracted to boys, but the movie does portray the connection between them as the most significant for both of them. however, how the story panned out was not inevitable, nor was there no realistic other option. there was always a different choice. for example, it was a choice that they chose to hook up with girls while feeling attraction for boys. it's not necessarily a bad thing for discovering one's own sexuality if they truly thought they might like girls, but it was unhealthy when that is used to perform heteronormativity or suppressing and hiding true desires. this always felt very icky to me, that they chose to hook up with girls, because it went against the way my integrity works and i feel the self-harm. the choice that oliver made to marry a girl back home, however, was something i just could not get behind. oliver knew that there was a boy in italy that he loved and that he could build a future with him, yet he chose to marry someone who wasn't portrayed to have carried the same significance. this is often portrayed as the inevitability of reality but really it's a choice of betrayal, both to oliver himself and to elio. oliver harmed the connection through his choices, even if he thinks that he might have had to have a wife to conform to heteronormative environments. it always irked me that call me by your name ends that way, and i now realise that it's due to the fact that oliver chose performance over his true self. oliver had the knowledge to make an informed, healthy, identity-aligned choice, and did the opposite, and that's why i don't feel aligned with him. elio never had to get his heart broken, yet oliver broke it anyway.

 conclusion